Andrade El Idolo: United States Champion and teaming with Angel Garza (2019–2021)

 As part of the 2019 draft, Andrade and Vega were drafted to Raw.
 On December 26, during a house show at Madison Square Garden, Andrade defeated Rey Mysterio to win the United States Championship for the first time.
 Andrade successfully retained the title against Mysterio on the January 6, 2020 and January 20 episodes of Raw.
 At the Royal Rumble on January 26, Andrade defeated Humberto Carrillo to retain his championship.
 The next day, Andrade was suspended for 30 days, for violating WWE's Wellness Policy.
 To write him off television, an angle took place on Raw, where Carrillo delivered a Hammerlock DDT on Andrade onto cement.

 With Andrade absent over the next month, Zelina Vega brought up her new associate, Angel Garza, who is Carrillo's cousin, and the two then feuded.
 Andrade returned at Super ShowDown, competing in the gauntlet match for the Tuwaiq Trophy, but was eliminated by R-Truth.
 At Elimination Chamber, Andrade retained his title against Carrillo once again.
 Andrade was scheduled to team with Garza to face The Street Profits (Angelo Dawkins and Montez Ford) for the Raw Tag Team Championship at WrestleMania 36, but Andrade was removed from that match due to an injury and was replaced by Austin Theory.
 On the April 13 episode of Raw, Andrade, Garza and Theory attacked Akira Tozawa, creating a new faction.
 However, this would be short-lived, as Theory was kicked out of the faction on the May 18 episode of Raw.
 On the May 25 episode of Raw, Andrade lost the United States Championship to Apollo Crews, ending his reign at 151 days.
 He failed to regain the title from Crews at Backlash, after failed interference from Garza.

 Andrade began a tag team with Garza, including a title match against The Street Profits at SummerSlam and Clash of Champions, where they were unsuccessful.
-After these failures, Zelina Vega left the group and on the October 12 episode of Raw, Andrade lost to Garza before allowing him and Vega to be attacked by The Fiend and Alexa Bliss, thus officially splitting up the team.
-This would wind up being his final WWE match as Andrade disappeared from WWE programming soon after while Vega was released in November.
+On the October 12 episode of Raw, Andrade lost to Garza before allowing him and Vega to be attacked by The Fiend and Alexa Bliss, thus officially splitting up the team.
+This would wind up being his final WWE match in his first tenure as Andrade disappeared from WWE programming soon after while Vega was released in November.
 In March 2021, Andrade requested his release from WWE and was initially denied, but WWE eventually granted his release on March 21.